Ford police vehicles: Background

-Ford vehicles have been popular with police departments since the company's infancy, and Ford often sold directly to police departments; however, these did not use the "Interceptor" name.
-In 1951, Ford named the optional flathead V-8 for the 1951 Ford the "Interceptor"; this engine was available in the model's Police Package.
+Ford vehicles have been popular with police since the company's infancy, and Ford often sold directly to police departments; however, these did not use the "Police Interceptor" name.
+In 1951, Ford named the optional flathead V-8 for the 1949 Ford the "Interceptor"; this engine was available in the model's Police Package.
 The practice of naming Ford's Police Package motors "Interceptor" continued through the 1950s.
 The Ford LTD Crown Victoria, produced from 1979 to 1991, used the "P72" production code designation for fleet models.
 However, none used the name "Police Interceptor".